Commutative ring

 In mathematics, a commutative ring is a ring in which the multiplication operation is commutative.
 The study of commutative rings is called commutative algebra.
 Complementarily, noncommutative algebra is the study of ring properties that are not specific to commutative rings.
 This distinction results from the high number of fundamental properties of commutative rings that do not extend to noncommutative rings.

+Commutative rings appear in the following chain of class inclusions:

 Definition and first examples

 Definition

 A ring is a set $R$ equipped with two binary operations, i.e. operations combining any two elements of the ring to a third.
 They are called addition and multiplication and commonly denoted by "$+$" and "$\cdot$"; e.g. $a+b$ and $a \cdot b$.
 To form a ring these two operations have to satisfy a number of properties: the ring has to be an abelian group under addition as well as a monoid under multiplication, where multiplication distributes over addition; i.e., $a \cdot \left(b + c\right) = \left(a \cdot b\right) + \left(a \cdot c\right)$.
 The identity elements for addition and multiplication are denoted $0$ and $1$, respectively.

 If the multiplication is commutative, i.e.

 then the ring $R$ is called commutative.
 In the remainder of this article, all rings will be commutative, unless explicitly stated otherwise.